Self Care, The Balancing Act

 Here are a few things that I’ve learned in giving myself permission to relax:

-• I discovered breathing meditation: Breathing meditation makes you focus your energy in concentration of your breath.
+• I discovered breathing meditation: Breathing meditation makes you focus your energy in the concentration of your breath.
 I prefer to do breathing exercises in the morning or at the close of the day before bed.
 There are a few helpful videos online that you may use on YouTube on breathing exercises.
 I sometimes sneak in a breathing exercise at work on my planning when it’s been a stressful day.

 • Unplug: Unplugging was a major game changer for me.
 I felt like I had to answer every call, text, and check every notification that came in on my cellphone.
 I felt guilty if I had a needy connection in being always ready to reply to them to not create any unnecessary tension in the relationship.
 It was exhausting!
 I have a certain time of the day that I unplug from everything and everyone for a few hours to regroup from giving out so much energy.

-• Watch A Good Movie Flick : I don’t get to watch t.v. often, and I feel like a couch potato if I sit down in front of the flat screen to long.
+• Watch A Good Movie Flick : I don’t get to watch t.v. often.
+I feel like a couch potato if I sit down in front of the flat screen too long.
 However, it’s relaxing to kick back occasionally on my comfy sofa in having my snacks on deck to watch a good movie at home or catch up on a good series.
 I like to go to the movies alone or along with the kids to relax from a long week on the weekends.

 • Have A Good Time With Good Vibes: There are so many benefits in spending time with people who bring light, laughter, and love in your life.
 I find it relaxing catching up with a friend for a Saturday lunch date, a good phone conversation, or a brief outing.
 It’s a relaxing energy boost to have some positive adult interaction as a busy mom as a healthy deflection from the normal routine.

-Leave a Reply
+Leave a comment